Answering the Most Important Questions about Roadcheck 2026

-While international harmony among the United States, Mexico, and Canada may not have dominated headlines recently, the Commercial Vehicle Safety Alliance’s (CVSA) annual International Roadcheck represents an approach to highway safety that works across borders.
-From May 13-15, this coordinated inspection initiative will deploy across the U.S., Canada, and Mexico.
+The Commercial Vehicle Safety Alliance’s (CVSA) annual International Roadcheck is one of the biggest safety blitz events of the year.
+From May 12-14, this coordinated inspection initiative will deploy across the U.S., Canada, and Mexico.

-In this blog, we’ll answer the critical questions about 2025 International Roadcheck, highlighting what fleets need to know about this year’s three-day inspection blitz.
+In this blog, we’ll answer critical questions about International Roadcheck for 2026, highlighting what fleets need to know about this year’s three-day inspection blitz.

 What does a normal inspection during Roadcheck look like?